Please read this section carefully and completely before you start building your first MattzoController.

 - Newer versions should also work (not tested).

 You need to copy the header file MattzoController_Network_Configuration.h to the library directory of the Ardunio IDE and enter your network settings.
-This way, the network settings are centrally configured, which makes maintenance of your network settings significantly easier.

-From firmware 0.3, you need to move the folder “libraries/MattzoBricks” including its contents to the Arduino libraries folder.
+You need to move the folder “libraries/MattzoBricks” including its contents to the Arduino libraries folder.
 The files are required by the firmware for the various controller types and included in the compilation process before uploading the firmware.

 The type specific firmware sketches have their own additional configuration files.
 The configuration files may be copied in order to maintain different configurations for e.g. two different MTC4PU controllers controlling different trains.

 To upload the firmware, you would normally connect the controller via USB to your computer.
 Please note that you might need a USB driver specific to your microcontroller in order to establish the connection via USB.
+After the controller is connected via USB, select the correct board from the Board manager, choose the USB port and hit Ctrl+U (Upload).
+This will compile the firmware and upload it to the controller.

 If you have installed the optional status LED, the LED flashes during the WiFi connection process (0.1 seconds on, 0.9 seconds off).
 After a successful connect, the LED turns blinking (0.5 seconds on, 0.5 seconds off) to indicate it tries to connect to the MQTT broker.